wp-plugins/pierres-wordspew/readme.txt

 == Changelog ==

+= 5.3 =
+* Compatibility with Wordpress version 3.x
+* favor to the use of `define('WP_DEBUG', true);` some menage have been done in the code, so normally there will be no more warning message during the activation of the plugin under WP 3.x
+* use of wp_register_sidebar_widget and wp_register_widget_control instead of register_sidebar_widget and register_widget_control so there no more backward compatibility with WP under 2.2 release.

 = 5.2 =
 * Added the possibility to totally deactivate the spam filters.

 = 5.1 =
 * Use of `version_compare` cleaner than `round($wp_version)`
 * correction of a little bug in `wordspew-rss.php` where the variable `$theuser_nickname` was not correctly set.